PEOPLE-ER/k-NN/docs/about.md

 3. Representative field reference data collected on a year that also has available EO data.

 The representativeness of the field data is essential.
 It should cover the entire range of target variable values and include typically at least 100 observations.
 Without a representative field reference data, the tool will not produce reliable results.
-Typically, there presentative reference data needs to be provided by the user.
+Typically, the representative reference data needs to be provided by the user.
 In some cases, suitable open field reference datasets may be available from the area of interest.

 The tool does not provide pre-processing of the reference, EO or auxiliary datasets.
 The user needs to create the feature bank .csv file and a corresponding stack of the EO and auxiliary layers.